rutuja-gupte/ball-qtl-association/GAPIT.md

 entire process can be done in R. It will generate multiple files and will give warnings.
 (But that is mainly a version and deprecation issue)

+I am assuming that the vcf file has already been preprocessed according to the requirements of this function.
+The main assumptions being made here are:
+1. Chromosomes are numbers and can be converted to integers
+2. There are no missing values
+3. The phenotype file has 2 columns of names and no headers

 *Important note:* GAPIT does support missing values

 ``` r